apigee/henchman/README.md

 Henchman is a non-agent based orchestration and automation tool created in Go, and inspired by Ansible.

 ## Why Go?
 Although, python and ruby are awesome as systems languages, Golang fits this 'get shit done' niche more.
 Dependencies is generally an issue in ruby/python where users have to install and maintain gems/pip modules.
 With Go there are no dependencies to install, and a single binary file and can shipped and ready to use.
-Not to mention binaries are always faster than interpreters.
 In addition, Go has built in concurrency constructs, and a specific way to do things.

 ## Setup
 * Install go [here](https://golang.org/doc/install)